 - Watch What is an Algorithm? on YouTube for a more structured look at solving problems using algorithms.

-- Read this Quora question about the importance of algorithms in web development to get some context for why we’re going over this stuff.
+- Read this Quora answer about the importance of algorithms in web development to get some context for why we’re going over this stuff.

 - Watch What is pseudocode?